rocket-pool/RPIPs/RPIPs/RPIP-84.md

 ### Emergency Ballot System

 * [RPIP-33](RPIP-33.md) SHALL recognize an **Emergency Signaling Platform Change** as an allowed on-chain proposal type.
-* Any node eligible to create an on-chain pDAO proposal under RPIP-33 MAY create an Emergency Ballot System proposal.
+* Any node eligible to create an on-chain pDAO proposal under RPIP-33 SHALL have the power to create an Emergency Ballot System proposal.
 * An Emergency Ballot System proposal SHALL only:

   * change the Recognized Signaling Platform; and